John Simpson Kirkpatrick: Popular culture

 A silent film based on Simpson's exploits, Murphy of Anzac, was released in 1916.

+His life inspired the 1938 radio play The Man with the Donkey.

 In 1965, in the lead up to the fiftieth anniversary of Gallipoli, there were calls for a commemorative medal for veterans of the Gallipoli campaign and/or the award of a late Victoria Cross to Simpson.
 Both proposals were rejected by the Australian Federal Government in 1965.
 In January 1966, Robert Menzies who had been Prime Minister of Australia since 1949 retired and was replaced by Harold Holt.
 The new government soon announced that Australia would present to Australian Army and Royal Australian Navy veterans of the Gallipoli campaign in 1915, an Anzac Commemorative Medal.
 Both living veterans and next of kin of deceased veterans could apply for the medallion but only living veterans would receive a lapel badge.
 The first medallions were issued to Gallipoli veterans shortly before Anzac Day 1967.
 The medallion and lapel badge featured Simpson and his donkey.
 They were also portrayed on a series of Anzac postage stamps issued on 14 April 1965.

 In 1977, a donkey "joined" the Royal Australian Army Medical Corps, under the name "Jeremy Jeremiah Simpson", with the rank of Private and the regimental number MA 0090.
 In 1986, this particular donkey was permanently adopted as the official mascot of the corps.

-Simpson featured in an episode of the television show Michael Willessee's Australians in the late 1980s.
+Simpson featured in an episode of the television show Michael Willessee's Australians called "Private John Simpson" in 1988.

 At least two songs have been written about him: "John Simpson Kirkpatrick" by Issy and David Emeney with Kate Riaz, on the album Legends and Lovers, and "Jackie and Murphy" by Martin Simpson on the album Vagrant Stanzas.

 The Australian RSPCA, in May 1997 posthumously awarded its Purple Cross to the donkey Murphy for performing outstanding acts of bravery towards humans.

 In 2011, a play by Valerie Laws entitled The Man and the Donkey premiered at the Customs House in South Shields.
 The part of John Simpson Kirkpatrick was played by local actor Jamie Brown.

-On 19 May 2015, the Australian High Commissioner, the Hon.
-Alexander Downer A.C., visited South Shields as part of special celebrations marking 100 years to the day that John Simpson Kirkpatrick was killed in action.
+On 19 May 2015, the Australian High Commissioner, Alexander Downer, visited South Shields as part of special celebrations marking 100 years to the day that John Simpson Kirkpatrick was killed in action.